A-man404/Weather-App/README.md

 # Weather App ☀️🌧️

 This Weather App is built using **Kotlin** and **Jetpack Compose**, utilizing the OpenWeather API to fetch and display current weather conditions, temperature, and additional meteorological data.
-The app includes interactive features such as real-time location updates, dynamic backgrounds, and hourly weather details.

 <img src="./assets/weather_home_screen.jpeg" alt="Weather App Preview" width="200"/>